oscarfonts/mapbox-gl-cordova-offline/README.md

-# mapbox-gl + cordova + mbtiles
+# Offline vector maps in Cordova using Mapbox GL JS

-A mapbox-gl build capable of reading offline maps in mbtiles format in cordova.
+A mapbox-gl-js build capable of reading local mbtiles files in cordova.
 Tested on Android, and (to a lesser extent) on iOS.

-## Run exsample application
+## Run example application

 ```
 cordova platform add android